Previously : IndusSoft

 from c:\data\sales2006.sales

-Since MS Access allow users to specify the complete path of an MDB file, I can write the following query in WinSQL.
+Since MS Access allows users to specify the complete path of an MDB file, I can write the following query in WinSQL.

 select MONTH(s2006.sDate) as Month,